adlibre/Adlibre-DMS/README.md

 # Adlibre DMS

-Adlibre DMS is a web based media and Document Management System (DMS).
+Adlibre DMS is a web based media and Document Management System (DMS / EDMS).
 It liberates you from hard-copy paper systems by creating a digital vault for your documents that can be accessed from anywhere.
 The core philosophy is that your documents are secure, yet accessible from wherever they are required.